ARMmbed/mbed-os-5-docs/docs/api/security/Devicekey.md

 Both cases requires injecting this key data to the KVStore reserved area.

-Use this first method when the device supports a random number generator - when ` DEVICE_TRNG` is defined.
-Then, call `generate_root_of_trust` only once.
+When `DEVICE_TRNG` is defined, the device supports a random number generator, and you may generate the key by calling `generate_root_of_trust()`.
+The call succeeds only if the key does not already exist.
+Subsequent calls will fail if you don't modify the existing key.

 ```c++ NOCI
 int status = DeviceKey::get_instance().generate_root_of_trust();